 The Flintstones and the Rubbles are modern stone-age families.
 Fred and Barney work at Slate and Company, mining rock.
 Fred gives Barney some money so he and Betty can adopt a baby.
 When Fred and Barney take a test to determine who should become the new associate vice president, Barney returns the favor by switching his test answers for Fred's, whose answers aren't very good.
-Fred gets the executive position, but little realizes that he's being manipulated by Cliff Vandercave to be the fall guy for an embezzlement scheme.
+Fred gets the executive position, but little does he know that he's being manipulated by his boss to be the fall guy for an embezzlement scheme.
 Written by

 Ed Sutton <email@example.com>

 22 of 27 people found this review helpful.

 Was this review helpful to you?